-- A correct system installation and setting procedure requires a good knowledge of and experience in installing telecommunication equipment. - To ensure proper installation and configuration, these activities should be performed by skilled and experienced personnel only. - Before installing the equipment, carefully read the safety rules attached to this technical handbook.
-See "Safety Rules" on page 70. - Before starting work on any equipment, make sure it is isolated from its power supply source. - Remote units powered by Digital ElectricityTM: - After disconnection from the power source (JMA DE Transmitter), due to the amount of capacitance in the DE receiver, it may take up to one minute for the remote unit to drop to safe voltage levels.
-Measure voltages before handling the unit. - The remote unit powered by Digital Electricity[TM] has internal voltages that are hazardous when energized.
+- A correct system installation and setting procedure requires a good knowledge of and experience in installing telecommunication equipment. - To ensure proper installation and configuration, these activities should be performed by skilled and experienced personnel only. - Before you install the equipment, carefully read the safety rules attached to this document.
+See "Safety Rules" on page 77. - Before you start work on any equipment, make sure it is isolated from the power supply source. - Remote units powered by Digital ElectricityTM: - After disconnection from the power source (JMA DE Transmitter), due to the amount of capacitance in the DE receiver, it may take up to one minute for the remote unit to drop to safe voltage levels.
+Measure voltages before handling the unit. - The remote unit powered by Digital ElectricityTM has internal voltages that are hazardous when energized.
 Up to 350 VDC is present inside the remote unit while running.
 Do not open the unit while it is running, or before the internal capacitance has had enough time (up to one minute) to discharge.

-NOTE: There are no field-serviceable parts inside the unit.
-Opening the remote unit will void warranty. - If not approved by JMA, repainting any components of the DAS will void warranty. - The equipment is intended to be installed in a Restricted Access Location (RAL) where the equipotential bonding has been applied.
-RAL is defined as a location for equipment where both of the following conditions apply: - Access can be gained only by SERVICE PERSONS or by USERS who have been instructed about the reasons for the restrictions applied to the location and about any precautions that shall be taken. - Access is through the use of a TOOL or lock and key, or other means of security, and is controlled by the authority responsible for the location. - In Denmark, Finland, Norway and Sweden, the equipment intended for connection to other equipment or a network shall have a marking stating that the equipment must be connected to an earthed mains socket-outlet. - In Finland: "Laite on liitettävä suojakoskettimilla varustettuun pistorasiaan". - In Norway: "Apparatet må tilkoples jordet stikkontakt". - In Sweden: "Apparaten skall anslutas till jordat uttag". - In Denmark: "Apparatets stikprop skal tilsluttes en stikkontakt med jord, som giver forbindelse til stikproppens jord".
+Note: There are no field-serviceable parts inside the unit.
+Opening the remote unit voids the warranty.

+- If not approved by JMA, repainting any components of the DAS voids the warranty. - The equipment is intended to be installed in a Restricted Access Location (RAL) where the equipotential bonding has been applied.
+RAL is defined as a location for equipment where both of the following conditions apply: - Access can be gained only by SERVICE PERSONS or by USERS who have been instructed about the reasons for the restrictions applied to the location and about any precautions that shall be taken. - Access is gained using a TOOL or lock and key, or other means of security, and is controlled by the authority responsible for the location. - In Denmark, Finland, Norway and Sweden, the equipment intended for connection to other equipment, or a network shall have a marking stating that the equipment must be connected to an earthed mains socket outlet.

+In Finland: "Laite on liitettävä suojakoskettimilla varustettuun pistorasiaan".

+In Norway: "Apparatet må tilkoples jordet stikkontakt".

+In Sweden: "Apparaten skall anslutas till jordat uttag".

+In Denmark: "Apparatets stikprop skal tilsluttes en stikkontakt med jord, som giver forbindelse til stikproppens jord".